DATE: 17 Aug 2018, composed at 08:44 SAST

-CURRENT CONDITIONS: Solar activity is low with background X-ray flux at lower B-class levels.
-The solar wind speed is slowly declining with speeds from 510 km/s - 440 km/s as the influence of coronal hole 2 (CH2) wanes.
-Geomagnetic conditions are at quiet levels.
-Local HF working frequencies are near monthly average predicted values.
+CURRENT CONDITIONS: Solar activity is low with background X-ray flux below B-class levels.
+The solar wind speed is elevated with speeds between 450 km/s - 500 km/s due to the ongoing influence of coronal hole 16 (CH16) high speed stream.
+Geomagnetic conditions are at active levels.
+Local HF working frequencies are slightly elevated monthly average predicted values.

-OUTLOOK: Solar activity is expected to remain low with background X-ray flux at lower B-class levels.
-Background X-ray flux is expected to increase due to an increased number of active regions.
-There are currently three active regions visible on the solar disk with simple magnetic configurations and no significant flaring activity is expected.
-The solar wind speed is expected to gradually decrease to background levels as the influence of high speed stream from coronal hole 2 (CH2) wanes.
-Geomagnetic conditions are expected to be mostly quiet with intervals of unsettled levels.
+OUTLOOK: Solar activity is expected to remain low with background X-ray flux below B-class levels.
+There is one tiny sunspot visible on the solar disk with simple magnetic configuration and no flaring activity is expected.
+The solar wind speed is expected to remain elevated as the influence of high speed stream from coronal hole 16 (CH16) continues.
+Another high speed stream from coronal hole 17 (CH17) is expected to arrival on Earth on 20 August.
+Geomagnetic conditions are expected to be unsettled with a chance of active levels.